 The second item in the category of Sales Discounts Returns and Gift Cards is Sales Returns.

 In accounting class we called these Returns & Allowances.
 The Allowances part reflects the process of large retail establishments in estimating an allowance of a certain percentage of sales that would be returned, and booking that right up front.
 Let's say a large store had sales of $100,000 this month.
 They would automatically book like 2% of that amount as Sales Returns.

 In a simple bookkeeping system for a small business, however, just reporting the returns as they occur should suffice.

 Let's say a customer returned a vase to your pottery store.
 Maybe when they got home they realized is clashed with their drapes (or whatever).

 Debit: Sales Returns $50.00

 Credit: Checking Account $50.00

-This brings us to the last installment in this category of Sales Discounts Returns and Gift Cards, and it is obviously Gift Cards.
+This brings us to the last installment in this category of Sales Discounts Returns and Gift Cards.

 Not just for the big guys anymore, lots of small businesses use Gift Cards to reward regular customers, and to bring in new customers and increase business.

 According to what I've been reading lately in the Accounting World, this seems to be an area without direct guidance from FASB - the Federal Accounting Standards Board.